-Digiteum Talks: Are You a Dog Person or a Cat Person?
+Digiteum Opinion: Are You a Dog Person or a Cat Person?
 Or Both?
 Or None?

-Digiteum Talks: Are You a Dog Person or a Cat Person?
+Digiteum Opinion: Are You a Dog Person or a Cat Person?
 Or Both?
 Or None?

 Did you know that significantly more people identify themselves as dog people rather than cat people?
 During the online survey conducted by psychologist Sam Gosling, almost half of nearly 5k respondents admitted they like dogs more than cats, and only 12% ticked the 'I’m a Cat Person' box.

 There was also a fine group of people who had their feet in both camps, and surprising 15% who, believe it or not, admitted they like neither dogs nor cats.
 Surely, they have their reasons, but we just have to ask.
 How come?

 We decided to conduct a small survey locally and asked people at Digiteum what side they are on.
 Here are a few curious insights and good stories we recorded on the way.

 We’ll start with the fact that not a single soul claimed they couldn’t care less about dogs or cats.
 Instead, we had a beautiful tie.